gohanko/yiikuochong.com/content/posts/my-experience-with-job-hunting-in-singapore/index.md

 I can't exactly just move there without an employment permit, and neither do I want to go job hunting in Singapore daily.
 It's going to eat capital that I do not have.

-So I continued with the best plan of action.
+So I continued with applying online.

 ## Target Market
 As per the title, I am targeting jobs in Singapore but I also wanted to keep my options open, so I decided to apply for jobs in a few other countries which are: